 By making data in custom fields searchable on your site, you give your visitors a new way to search for content and help them to get more relevant search results.

-In this step-by-step guide, we’ll talk about how you can include ACF fields into search results on your site with no coding needed.
+In this article, we will show you how to include ACF fields into search results on your WordPress site with no coding needed.

 Why Include ACF Fields in WordPress Search